With the iPod mounted, auto-detect and registerpodkit device add -d classic

 The easiest way to register a device is to plug it in and let podkit detect it:

-# With the iPod mounted, auto-detect and registerpodkit device add classic
+# With the iPod mounted, auto-detect and registerpodkit device add -d classic

-# Specify mount point explicitlypodkit device add classic /Volumes/IPOD
+# Specify mount point explicitlypodkit device add -d classic --path /Volumes/IPOD

-# Add with quality settingspodkit device add nano --quality medium --no-artwork
+# Add with quality settingspodkit device add -d nano --quality medium --no-artwork

-# Add with separate audio/video qualitypodkit device add classic --audio-quality lossless --video-quality highpodkit reads the volume UUID and name from the mounted filesystem and adds the device to your config file.
+# Add with separate audio/video qualitypodkit device add -d classic --audio-quality max --video-quality highpodkit reads the volume UUID and name from the mounted filesystem and adds the device to your config file.
 The first device added is automatically set as the default.

 Changing Device Settings